prepaidplus/.github/documentation/electricity.md

-    "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "Web", // Replace with the actual terminal ID "clientSaleId": "12345678", // Replace with the actual client sale ID "outletId": "0000-01", // Replace with the actual outlet ID "operatorId": "example-01", // Replace with the actual operator ID });
+    "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "Web", // Replace with the actual terminal ID "clientSaleId": "12345678", // Replace with the actual client sale ID "outletId": "{{ 123-00 }}", // Replace with the actual outlet ID, // Replace with the actual outlet ID "operatorId": "example-01", // Replace with the actual operator ID });